terwer/siyuan-plugin-custom-slug/README.md

 * Q2: Can it be automatically generated when creating a new document?

-  A2: This cannot be done temporarily.
-Moreover, there may be users who don't want to generate every document.
-So provide the top bar button, click to generate automatically.
+  A2: Yes. v0.0.3 supports automatic generation when renaming the title.
+Of course, you can also click the button on the top bar to generate.

 * Q3: Why can't the automatically generated key be changed?